itoshkov/itoshkov.github.io/git-tutorial.md

 lot of space.
 Also, it's easy to accidentally change things in the "archive" folder, instead of in the working one.

-We can fix these by using Zip files instead of folders.
+We can fix these by using zip files instead of folders.
 Zip files still can be changed, but at least it's harder to do so by mistake.

 Let's also start calling these archives commits.
 For now a commit is just a snapshot of the current sources, stored in a zip file.

-We can now create our zip files:
+Here's how to "convert" the old directories to the new format:

 ```bash
 cd ..